dj311/epd-wm/README.md

         - Keyboard inputs trigger partial updates (but not mouse movement).
       - Run `epd-wm --help` for usage information.
       - xeyes ✅
       - Xfce4 Terminal ✅.
-I use it as a basis to launch other programs.
       - Firefox ✅.
-Run `GDK_BACKEND=x11 firefox` from the xfce4-terminal.
       - GTK Emacs ✅.
-Run `GDK_BACKEND=x11 emacs` from the xfce4-terminal.
-Has issues with keyboard input (see "Tasks" below).
+      - Setting `GTK_THEME=HighContrast` makes things more legible.
   - The `epd-demo` binary demonstrates the rendering modes available on the IT8951 controller.
 It also showcases the potential speed increases we could see with software improvements.